adefiqri12/ironwarden/README.md

     - Mixed case with numbers
     - Mixed case with numbers and special characters

-### Todolist

-- [ ] Edit master password with a 12-word seed phrase.
-- [ ] Lock access after 10 failed login attempts, with an option to recover using a 12-word seed phrase.
-- [ ] Enable cloud backup for database storage.
-- [ ] Add randomly generated, readable usernames with an expanded English dictionary.
-- [ ] Add support for text-based data storage (e.g., notes).
-- [ ] Implement a search feature for stored accounts.
-- [ ] Enable OTP-based 2FA (using `pyotp`) for enhanced security.

 ## Planned Features

 - **Cloud Backup**: Secure database backups to the cloud.